Richard Aoki: Biography

-Richard Aoki was born in San Leandro, California in 1938 to Japanese parents Shozo Aoki and Toshiko Kaniye.
+Richard Aoki was born in San Leandro, California, in 1938 to Japanese parents Shozo Aoki and Toshiko Kaniye.
 He and his family were interned at the Topaz War Relocation Center in Utah from 1942 to 1945 due to Executive Order 9066.
-They moved to Oakland, California, a predominantly black neighborhood, after World War II ended.
+They moved to a predominantly black neighborhood in Oakland, California, after World War II ended.
 In junior high Aoki joined a gang, later would brag that he was a great street fighter, and still managed to become co-valedictorian.
 Later, in a deal to expunge his criminal record, Aoki spent one year in active duty serving in the United States Army, first as a medic and later in the infantry, and 7 years in the reserves.
 In this time he became proficient in firearms.
-During his time in the reserves he was elected to The Berkeley Young Socialist Alliance's executive council and was a member of other socialist groups, reporting the information he gathered back to the FBI.
+During his time in the reserves, he was elected to The Berkeley Young Socialist Alliance's executive council and was a member of other socialist groups, reporting the information he gathered back to the FBI.

 He attended Merritt College for two years, where he became close friends with his longtime acquaintances Huey Newton and Bobby Seale, the founding members of the Black Panther Party; the organization was founded in October 1966, one month after Aoki transferred to the University of California, Berkeley.
 He graduated with a bachelor's degree in sociology in 1968 and a Master of Social Work degree in 1970.

+Bobby Seale's text Seize the Time describes Aoki as the person who provided the Black Panthers with their first firearms.

 It was originally reported that Aoki died at his home in Berkeley from complications from dialysis.
 Nearly a year later, it was publicly revealed that he had died of suicide from a self-inflicted gunshot wound.
 He never married and had no children.
 His life was chronicled in the 2009 documentary film, Aoki.

+Longtime friend and AAPA activist, Harvey Dong, served as the executor of Aoki's estate.